hygieia/hygieia/hygieia-jenkins-plugin/README.md

 # Developer instructions

 Install Maven and JDK.
-This was last build with Maven 3.2.5 and OpenJDK 1.7.0\_75
+This was last built with Maven 3.2.5 and OpenJDK 1.7.0\_75

 Run unit tests